-In addition to labor provisions, the bill amends section 326B.33, subdivision 21, to clarify exemptions from licensing requirements for maintenance electricians and related personnel, stating that they do not need a license for maintenance and repair of electrical equipment owned or leased by their employer, provided they are supervised by a licensed master electrician.
-It also exempts employees of licensed electrical or technology systems contractors from licensing for certain activities, and introduces new language regarding exemptions from inspections for utilities selling electric service to the public.
-The amendments aim to streamline licensing and inspection processes for electrical work while maintaining safety compliance.
+Moreover, the bill amends Minnesota Statutes 2024, specifically section 326B.33, subdivision 21, to clarify exemptions from licensing requirements for maintenance electricians and related personnel.
+It states that maintenance electricians do not need a license for maintenance and repair of electrical equipment owned or leased by their employer, provided they are supervised by a licensed master electrician.
+The bill also exempts employees of licensed electrical or technology systems contractors from licensing for certain activities related to technology circuits or systems, with specific exceptions for residential and hazardous locations.
+Additionally, it introduces new language regarding exemptions from inspections for utilities selling electric service to the public, stating that such utilities and their employees are not required to hold a license for work related to their utility functions.

 Statutes affected: Introduction: 177.24, 177.27, 326B.0981, 326B.31, 326B.33, 326B.36, 177.28